What is a Keto Diet?

 Getting started is simple: just dive in!
 It’s always good to spend some time cleaning out your kitchen pantry and adding in new staples.
-Check out our recommendations to start if you’re new and not sure what to get.
+Check out our keto recommendations to start if you’re new and not sure what to get.

 We also have a free newsletter that gives some extra goodies when you sign up.
 Subscribe for tools to help you succeed and inspiration to heal with meal planning and to keep your meals fun!

-Spend some time on the site, go through different sections, and even read some personal success stories from our readers.
-For more tips and meal ideas, make sure to follow us:
+Spend some time on the site, go through different sections, and even read some keto success stories from our readers.
+For more tips and meal ideas, make sure to follow us on our social channels!

 How to Reach Ketosis

-Achieving ketosis is a pretty straightforward, but it can seem complicated and confusing with all of the information out there.If you want to learn more about ketosis and the scientific process around it, you can visit a very in-depth discussion about on Dr. Peter Attia’s website.
+Achieving ketosis is pretty straightforward, but it can seem complicated and confusing with all of the information out there.If you want to learn more about ketosis and the scientific process around it, you can visit a very in-depth discussion about on Dr. Peter Attia’s website.
 Here’s the bottom line on what you need to do, ordered in levels of importance:

 - Restrict your carbohydrates.
 Most people tend to only focus only on net carbs.
 If you want great results, limit both.
 Try to stay below 20g net carbs and below 35g total carbs per day.
 If you need extra help, we also have a small guide on finding your keto carb limit >

 - Restrict your protein intake.
 Many people come over to keto from an Atkins diet and don’t limit their protein.
 Too much protein can lead to lower levels of ketosis.
-Ideally for weight loss, you want to eat between 0.6g and 0.8g protein per pound lean body mass.
+Ideally, you want to eat between 0.6g and 0.8g protein per pound lean body mass.
 To help with this, consider using the keto calculator >

 - Stop worrying about fat.
 Fat is the primary source of energy on keto – so make sure you’re feeding your body enough of it.
 You do not lose weight on keto through starvation.